du82/unfathoming/content/about/index.md

 - Freedom of speech, press, assembly

 ## Political lean
 I am a libertarian with some aspects of agorism.
+I tend to anger moralists and

 ## Fun facts or quirks